j-easy/easy-random/.github/PULL_REQUEST_TEMPLATE.md

 You have probably already checked the following points, but as a reminder, please ensure that:

-* your branch is rebased on the latest version of the master branch
+* your branch is rebased on the latest version of the `main` branch
 * all tests pass
 * code is formatted with IntelliJ Idea default settings (if you use another IDE, never mind, ignore this point)